 But Google has substantially changed the way it measures keywords on ad campaigns: “Instead of measuring new keywords from scratch, we start with info about related ads and landing pages you already have.”
 This means two things:

 1. You should try to improve the keyword relevance of all your ad campaigns

 2. You should delete non-relevant or low-quality keywords from your campaigns to avoid dragging new campaigns down

 Google adds you should “invest in growing your coverage on relevant searches, especially in areas where your ads have the potential to be high quality.”
 Always good advice, but especially now when the performance of one keyword or ad set can bleed into all the other campaigns you’re running.

 Since last we heard, the creation of quality content was the best way to indicate the overall quality of a site, that’s still the best starting place.
 Advertisers and marketers should keep creating marketing plans that rely on useful, actionable advice and carving out a place for their clients in the thought leadership sphere.
 Other advice:

-Your quality score will be higher for ads that are directly, specifically targeted
+1. Your Google Quality Score will be higher for ads that are directly, specifically targeted

 Beyond quality, marketers and advertisers should remember nearly 8 in 10 local mobile searches result in an in-store purchase, so optimizing mobile content for searchers is crucial.
 For more information, we may just have to wait and see.